tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 ### Connect to your Azure account using Cloud Configuration Manager

-* Add the following code to your Main method.
+* From now on, add the displayed code in this section to your Main method in Program.cs in order.
 The Cloud Configuration Manager uses your connection string to access your account.

 ```C#
 // logs in to your Azure storage account
 CloudStorageAccount myStorageAccount = CloudStorageAccount.Parse(